Public Health Data Science

 Through a curriculum of 36 credit hours of course work, a practicum, and the capstone experience, the MS/PHDS track provides students with the skills necessary for a career as a public health data scientist and a rigorous grounding in traditional biostatistics.

-In addition to achieving the MS in Biostatistics core competencies, students in the PHDS Track gain the following specific competencies in the areas of public health and collaborative research, the foundations of applied data science, teaching biostatistics and biostatistical research.
+MS Students in PHDS gain the following competencies in the areas of public health and collaborative research, the foundations of applied data science, teaching biostatistics and biostatistical research.
 Upon satisfactory completion of the MS/PHDS, graduates will be able to:

 Course Requirements